 Himalayan Health Exchange

-Our program allows us to go on an international elective but we were responsible in finding an organization.
-Two classmates of mine were determined to do one and did some research.
-They found the Himalayan Health Exchange and our program approved of it.
-It is a trekking/clinic medical trip that starts in Leh, Ladakh and ends in Chandigarh.
-The medical team travels on foot to remote villages and provide primary health care to the villages.
-This particular trip was scheduled in August, so technically anyone from my class can go as all of us are on electives at that time.
+The McMaster University Physician Assistant program accepts experience in international electives as as long as they meet our program requirements.
+However, it is the student’s responsibility to find an organization.
+Two classmates of mine were determined to do an international elective and did extensive research on appropriate organizations.
+They found the Himalayan Health Exchange which met our program requirements.
+It is a trekking/clinical medical trip that begins its journey in a small down called Leh in Ladakh, India and ends in Chandigarh, India.
+The medical team will travel on foot to remote villages and provide primary health care to the villages.
+This particular trip was scheduled in August, so technically anyone from my class can go since all of us will be on electives at that time.

-I was debating whether or not to go because
+I was interested at the prospect of doing an international elective.
+However, I hesitated.
+I was debating whether or not to go because:

-- I have never done something like this.
-It is a four week trip in the Indian Himalayas with limited communication (we get some mules and sherpas)
+- I have never done something like this before.
+It will be a four week trip in the Indian Himalayas with limited communication (no WIFI…WHAT?!?)

 - It was not an inexpensive trip.

-After discussing it with one of my classmates who is going, I decided to go.
+After discussing it with one of my classmates who have signed up already, I decided to go.
 My rationality was that it is a once in a lifetime opportunity.
-It would be harder to do something like this once school is over.
-I have the luxury of going with people I know as well.
-I have camped before and trekking I thought shouldn’t be an issue if I trained.
+It would be harder to do something like this after graduating.
+I’d have the luxury of going with people I know.
+If I start training now to prepare for the trekking, it should not be too bad.
 I had enough money from OSAP to go on the trip, though I would be terribly broke after.
 The experience would be worth it, I convinced myself.

 Pre-trip preparations include: